metacpan/metacpan-cpan-extracted/distros/G/Geo-Coder-List/README.md

     $ua->env_proxy(1);
     $geocoder_list->ua($ua);

-Note that unlike Geo::Coders there is no read method since that would be pointless.
+Note that unlike Geo::Coders,
+there is no read method since that would be pointless.

 ## reverse\_geocode